 While using slicing software, you are typically able to select a function to adjust support settings manually.
 You want to go in to double-check if you need to adjust anything or add or remove a few supports.

 The quality of your prints isn’t impacted by the use of supports, though it will need to be removed in the post-processing process.
 It’s better to minimize the use of supports and add them only in places where it’s absolutely necessary.

 If your supports aren’t strong enough, you might be able to print out your resin prints but if you look closely, you’ll find layer lines.
 This means that your model was shaking against the building plate and resin vat while printing.

 Areas that aren’t sufficiently supported can shift easily, causing layers to misalign, leading to the formation of layer lines.

 When layer lines are formed, there is a possibility that it may cause at least some damage to your 3D prints...or, at the very least, your models may not be perfect.

-After printing, if you’ve noticed that parts of your model aren’t touching the supports, it means that the supports or the support tips may not be strong enough.
+After printing, if you’ve noticed that parts of your model aren’t touching the supports, it means that the supports or the support tips may not have been strong enough.
 To fix this issue, you’ll have to increase the density of the supports or increase the width of the support tips.

-As the supports aren’t strong enough to provide stability to your model as it is being printed out, there is a possibility that some parts of your model may be separated from the support tips after the printing process is complete.
+If the supports aren’t strong enough to provide stability to your model as it is being printed out, there is a possibility that some parts of your model may separate from the support tips after the printing process is complete.